shareeep/campusG/services/payment-service/payment-service-guide.md

 1. **Payment Intents API**: For securely processing payments
 2. **Manual Capture Feature**: To implement escrow functionality
 3. **Webhooks**: To receive asynchronous events from Stripe

+### Escrow Implementation Details

+The payment service implements escrow functionality using Stripe's features rather than maintaining a separate CampusG bank account:

+1. **Authorization Phase**:
+   - When a customer pays, funds are authorized on their card using Stripe's `capture_method="manual"`
+   - This reserves the funds without transferring them yet
+   - The authorization appears as "pending" on the customer's statement

+2. **Release Phase**:
+   - When an order completes successfully, the system captures the previously authorized payment
+   - This finalizes the transaction through Stripe's payment network
+   - Funds are then distributed to the runner according to platform rules

+3. **Revert Phase**:
+   - If an order is canceled, the system cancels the payment intent
+   - This releases the hold on the customer's funds without any actual transfer
+   - No actual money movement occurs in this case

+This approach provides all the security benefits of an escrow system without requiring CampusG to handle funds directly.

 ### Key Integration Points